 The ability to detect and avoid trouble and danger before it actually occurs, is probably far more important than knowing how to fight.
 Many unpleasant situations one might find himself in, can be prevented, simply by paying attention to your surrounding and reading the signs.
 Personal safety is where all your mother’s wisdom comes back in 😉

 Over time we have abandoned skills we do not really need anymore in our everyday life.
-Humanity has progressed, and you will have a hard time to find someone who still knows how to start a fire without modern tools.
+Humanity has progressed, and you will have a hard time finding someone who still knows how to start a fire without modern tools.
 Our danger detecting skills have also been neglected, as it appears that they are not useful anymore.
 Nowadays we use apps to do the thinking for us.
 They were created to make our life simpler, but they also easily distract us.
 Especially when it comes to smartphones the recent tendency is actually dangerous!
 You see people walking around like zombies, staring at their screens while crossing streets, walking stairs or even driving.
 We have all seen the kind of accidents that can be a result of this.
 At some we laugh, when some dummy bumps into a street sign.
-Others we usually ignore, like when we hear of an tragic accident where someone got killed because the driver of the other car was texting.
+Others we usually ignore, like when we hear of a tragic accident where someone got killed because the driver of the other car was texting.

 You are distracting your senses

-What you could do different
+What you could do differently

 Be aware and stay safe

-Now what if you are not driving but walking?
-If you cross the street with your headphones on, watching the latest hilarious video clip, you would not notice an airplane falling on your head until it is too late.
+Now, what if you are not driving but walking?
+If you cross the street with your headphones on, watching the latest hilarious video clip, you would probably not notice an aeroplane falling on your head until it is too late.
 Maybe that is a bit too dramatic, I just used this as a metaphor to make a point.
 But would it be any different if it were a bus or a car?
 Even if the driver were honking to warn you.
 You would probably be able to recognize those situations in time if you were not distracted, but how about less obvious ones?
 Criminals are usually trying to conceal their intention to the last moment.
 Remember the cases where people got pushed in front of a train or the underground?
 The guy was standing there and waiting for the right moment, he picked someone.
-He than must have been checking on the train, and on his victim, as timing is everything.
+He then must have been checking on the train, and on his victim, as timing is everything here.
 All this is happening before he actually does anything.
 Would you be able to notice that?
-For this particular situation, I would suggest anyone to stand by the wall or have at least one, two people in front of you.
+For this particular situation, I would suggest anyone to stand by the wall at a safe distance or have at least one, two people in front of you.
 Standing right at the platform edge is always dangerous.
 But my point is actually that even the person might not reveal his real intentions until the very last moment, there are often signs that something is odd.
 You know what I mean, intuition, something feels wrong about a person.
 You might have just caught his eyes for a moment or saw something else that looked weird and you got that strange creepy feeling about the person or the situation.
 Well guess what, that is exactly it, that is the secret, the inner alarm bell.

 A tragic “real life” example